 What 40 Years Of Marriage Have Taught Me

 These days, amongst my friends/relatives, 20 is considered too young for marriage.
 I was a mother at 22; by the time I was 40, my tiffin-packing days were over and I was free to enjoy my life without encumbrances.
 Early marriages and parenthood have their advantages.

-Adjustment was easy, because we were both young.
+The adjustment was easy because we were both young.
 Did it matter, someone asked me, that I had to give up a career?
 Many times.
 Sulks, grumbles and days of depression and frustration happened.
 My classmates became heads of departments, while I cooked and partied.

 Looking back, there are no regrets at all.
 Strange?
 Perhaps I belonged to a generation where there was always give and take.
 We all got more than we gave.
 Love was teamwork all the way.
 One earned, the other ruled the hearth.
-I had woman friends whose husbands raised the kids whilst they slogged at their careers.
-Today’s feminists are riding on the shoulders of two or three generations ago, of men and women who dramatically changed centuries of tradition.
+I had friends whose husbands raised the kids whilst they slogged at their careers.
+Today’s feminists are riding on the shoulders of men and women from two or three generations ago who dramatically changed centuries-old traditions.